Esther-Guo/python_crash_course_code/chapter4-working with lists/notes.md

 copy lists: A = B (actually the same list), A = B[:] (two seperate lists)
 An immutable(unchanged) list is called a tuple.
 To change a tuple, assign a new value to the variable.
+Style guideline:
+[ ]use four spaces per indentation level
+[ ]each line should be less than 79 characters
+[ ]limit all of your comments to 72 characters per line [ ]To group parts of your program visually, use blank lines